mod_proxy_html

 Availability

-mod_proxy_html.c source code is available under the GNU General Public License (GPL) Version 2.
-As with other opensource modules, we can consider alternative licenses by request.
+mod_proxy_html.c source code is available from here under the GNU General Public License (GPL) Version 2.

 NOTE: If you downloaded the bundle before October 30th, you should upgrade your copy of mod_xml2enc to 1.0.3, which fixes a bug.
 The current bundle includes the bugfix.